It’s Time to Bundle Up, Winter Adventures Await

-First, getting the right gear.
+Getting the right gear.

 If you don’t currently have the gear in your garage it doesn’t mean you should wave goodbye to winter fun.
 The key to checking out a new potential hobby is thrifting.
 Outdoor gear thrift stores are awesome places to find inexpensive cold weather gear.
-Buying used gear will save you money and keep the commitment manageable while you’re still testing out the activity.
+Used gear will save you money and keep the commitment manageable while you’re still testing out the activity.

-Then, preparing to hit the trails.
+Preparing to hit the trails.

 The best way to find winter trails is to do a Google search that looks like this: